 - Include required information, like your name, institutional affiliation, acknowledgments and your department’s official logo.
 If in doubt, use the FIU-approved logos created for the College of Engineering & Computing.
 Please avoid altering the logo.

 - Use FIU official fonts and typography to achieve a professional and uniform look.
-FIU’s official fonts are Adobe Garamond (serif) and Helvetica (sans-serif).
+FIU’s official fonts are Adobe Frank New (sans-serif) or Helvetica (sans-serif).
 Avoid using more than three fonts in your document as this may cause the poster to look disorganized and inconsistent.

 - Keep in mind spacing.
 You want your professors and judges to find the information easily.
 Open space helps give them this impression and invites them to read.
 Try to keep 40% of the poster area empty of text and images.